- What is the best way to avoid overdrafts when I am out shopping or traveling?

 Ways to Cover Your Overdrafts Cost for Each Overdraft Good account management $0 Link to savings account $5.00 transfer fee Overdraft line of credit*** $5.00 transfer fee + % APR Overdraft Privilege $30.00 per overdraft

 ***Subject to credit approval.

 - What is Overdraft Privilege?

 Overdraft Privilege is a discretionary service offered to eligible* Texas Trust Credit Union members.
-In the event your available funds are insufficient, Overdraft Privilege allows your checks, automated payments (ACH), recurring debit transactions, and online bill payments to be paid up to the amount of your Overdraft Privilege Limit for a fee of $30 per item**.
+In the event your available funds are insufficient, Overdraft Privilege allows your checks, automated payments (ACH), and online bill payments to be paid up to the amount of your Overdraft Privilege Limit for a fee of $30 per item**.